-The County Department/Agency will provide initial notice to DHCS by email, or alternatively, by telephone if email is unavailable, of any suspected security incident, intrusion, or unauthorized access, use, or disclosure of PII or potential loss of PII with a copy to CDSS.
-The DHCS is acting on behalf of CDSS for purposes of receiving reports of privacy and information security incidents and breaches.
-The County Department/Agency agrees to perform the following incident reporting to DHCS:
+The County Department/Agency shall notify DHCS, by email, or alternatively, by telephone if email is unavailable, of any suspected security incident, intrusion, or unauthorized access, use, or disclosure of Medi-Cal PII or potential loss of Medi-Cal PII.
+When making notification, the following applies:

-If a suspected security incident involves PII provided or verified by SSA, the County Department/Agency shall immediately notify DHCS upon discovery.
-For more information on SSA data, please see the Definition section of this Agreement.
-2. If a suspected security incident does not involve PII provided or verified by SSA, the County Department/Agency shall notify DHCS within one (1) working day of discovery.
+- If a suspected security incident involves Medi-Cal PII provided or verified by SSA, the County Department/Agency shall immediately notify DHCS upon discovery.
+For more information on SSA data, please see the Definition section of this Agreement. - If a suspected security incident does not involve Medi-Cal PII provided or verified by SSA, the County Department/Agency shall notify DHCS within one working day of discovery.